 In addition, in Besiktas, where luxury hotels are located, Sohretler Besiktas Köftecisi is very famous.
 Those staying on the Asian side can try the Express Inegol Koftecisi near fish market in Kadikoy.
 This is a cheap meatball shop and is filled with locals all day long.

 As an insider, I can say that Kofte Ekmek has a special place in the lives of Istanbulites.
 There is a terrific smell from the grills of meatball sandwich vendors.
-Therefore, Istanbulites can never resist this Turkish street food.
+Therefore, Istanbulites can never resist this yummy Turkish street food.

 7. Misir